PRESIDENT & CEO

 Prior to joining LPI, Sarah attended Penn State University where she earned a Bachelor of Science degree in Life Science with a minor in Economics.
 Throughout her time spent at Penn State, Sarah became actively involved in Penn State Dance Marathon (THON).
 Sarah served as the Family Relations Director for THON 2013 supporting over 330 families.
 Alongside her 14 Executive Committee counterparts, she was responsible for leading over 15,000 fellow Penn State student volunteers in the yearlong fundraising and awareness campaign to conquer childhood cancer.
 THON 2013 raised over $12.4 million for the Four Diamonds Fund, an organization that supports children and families effected by pediatric cancer.
 Sarah remains dedicated to the cause and is a member of the Dance Marathon Alumni Interest Group.

 Born and raised in Pittsburgh, Sarah enjoys experiencing all that Pittsburgh has to offer -- especially the newest restaurants.
-Sarah typically spends her down time with friends and family, running, playing with her Yorkshire Terrier, Piper, and attending both Pittsburgh and Penn State sporting events.
+Sarah typically spends her down time with friends and family, running, playing with her two dogs, and attending both Pittsburgh and Penn State sporting events.

 Shawna Falcione is currently Programs Associate for Leadership Pittsburgh Inc. (LPI), our region’s premiere resource for community leadership.
 In her role, Shawna supports the Program Director with the organization and implementation of LPI’s flagship program, Leadership Pittsburgh (LP), a 10-month program connecting senior-level leaders to civic issues and to a broad network of influencers in the region.
 She maintains primary responsibility for the logistical management of monthly sessions, she provides financial administrative support for the tuition-based program, she assists with the day-to-day management of each year’s LP participants, and she provides support to several other LPI strategic initiatives.
 Prior to her current role, Shawna served as Program Assistant and provided support for Leadership Development Initiative (LDI), LPI’s program for high potential young professionals, as well as maintained responsibility for many key operations of the organization.
 Shawna joined the LPI team in the summer of 2013.